Theatre owners, trade experts predict bumper opening for 'Adipurush' | Entertainment

 Dutta said the star power of ''Baahubali'' hero Prabhas and the topicality of the film give it ''a rare advantage'' and ''strong legs to move''.

 According to the industry veteran, they are looking at ''close to Rs 80-85 crore'' on the opening day itself.
-He said like ''Pathaan'', response around ''Adipurush'' has also been very welcoming.
+He said the response around ''Adipurush'' has been very welcoming and at par with the Shah Rukh Khan-starrer ''Pathaan''.

 Exhibitor and distributor Sunny Chandiramani, who runs 25 screens across Maharashtra and Madhya Pradesh, said the advance booking of ''Adipurush'' is equivalent to that of ''Pathaan''.